PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

-# PX4 ROS 2 Interface Library: Navigation
+# PX4 ROS 2 Navigation Interface

 :::warning Experimental
 At time of writing parts of the PX4 ROS 2 Interface Library is experimental, and hence subject to change.